 To add a rectangular object, activate one of the Rect tools.
 Touch the screen and drag your finger aside.
 This will specify the position of a corner of a new niche, opening or wall panel.
 Detach your finger off the screen at the point where the opposite corner should be located.
-Tap on the Complete button in the toolbar to deactivate the tool.

 To add a polygonal object, activate one of the Poly tools.
 Touch the screen and drag your finger aside.
 This will specify the position of the first corner of a new niche, opening or wall panel.
 Detach your finger, and tap several more times to add more corners.
 Once the last corner was added, tap on the Complete button to deactivate the tool.